 As soon as the words leave my mouth I panic.
 What have I done?
 Am I now destined for a car accident?
 When will it happen?
 Is he going to circle back and ram me, or is it going to be at some other time and place at some point in the future?
 Can I change all that by saying something different now?
 I decide to try it out.

 “I mean, pay more attention to where you’re going so you won’t get into an accident with anyone.
 Especially me.
 Just be careful out there.”

 I shower and shave in record time before heading to the bedroom.
-My wife is just starting to stir under the squealing beep of her alarm as I pull my new suit out of the closet.
+My wife is just starting to stir under the squealing beep of her alarm when I pull my new suit out of the closet.
 Custom tailored espresso poplin fabric, with a chartreuse Tonigan silk tie and gold cufflinks with an ebony inlay of my initials.
-It’s the kind of suit you get married in or get buried in and cost me more than I’ll ever tell my wife, but perfect for commanding long overdue respect.
+It’s the kind of suit you get married in or get buried in, and it cost me more than I’ll ever tell my wife, but it’s perfect for commanding long overdue respect.
 As I make the final adjustments to my tie my wife comes out of the bathroom and gives me a critical look over.